OfficeDev/Microsoft-Teams-Samples/samples/tab-sso/nodejs/README.md

     * Replace the `tab.clientSecret` property with the "client secret" you were assigned in step #2
     * Replace the `tab.applicationIdUri` property with the Application ID URI we get in step #1.1 above.
 It will look like this - `api://contoso.ngrok.io/{appID}`
     * If you want to use a port other than 3978, fill that in here (and in your ngrok command)
+    * Note : Do not push the `clientId` and `clientSecret` values inside your repo.
+Instead we recommend to store them at some secure location like Azure key vault.

 ## Running the app locally